HTTP status codes are an essential part of SEO and web development.

 How Google Manages 4xx

-- Use a 410 status code.
-This tells Google that the page is gone for good, and it will be removed from the search results permanently.
+- Use a 410 status code (it tells Google that the page is gone for good, and it will be removed from the search results permanently).

 Server Errors (500–599)

-- 500 Internal Server Error (indicates that an error has occurred on the server and the server cannot process the request)
+- 500 Internal Server Error (an error has occurred on the server and the server cannot process the request)

-- 501 Not Implemented (indicates that the server does not support the functionality required to process the request)
+- 501 Not Implemented (the server does not support the functionality required to process the request)

-- 502 Bad Gateway (indicates that an invalid response was received from an upstream server)
+- 502 Bad Gateway (an invalid response was received from an upstream server)

-- 503 Service Unavailable (indicates that the server is not available to process the request)
+- 503 Service Unavailable (the server is not available to process the request)

-- 504 Gateway Timeout (indicates that the server did not receive a response from an upstream server in a timely manner)
+- 504 Gateway Timeout (the server did not receive a response from an upstream server promptly)

-- 505 HTTP Version Not Supported (indicates that the HTTP version used in the request is not supported by this server)
+- 505 HTTP Version Not Supported (the HTTP version used in the request is not supported by this server)

-- 506 Variant Also Negotiates (indicates that the variant also negotiates header field present in the request is not supported by this server)
+- 506 Variant Also Negotiates (the variant also negotiates header field present in the request is not supported by this server)

-- 507 Insufficient Storage ( indicates that there is not enough space left on the server to process the request)
+- 507 Insufficient Storage (there is not enough space left on the server to process the request)

-- 508 Loop Detected ( indicates that the server detected an infinite loop while processing the request)
+- 508 Loop Detected (the server detected an infinite loop while processing the request)

 - 509 Bandwidth Limit Exceeded (Nginx only)

-- 510 Not Extended (indicates that the server does not support the extension required to process the request)
+- 510 Not Extended (the server does not support the extension required to process the request)

-- 511 Network Authentication Required ( indicates that the client needs to authenticate itself in order to gain network access)
+- 511 Network Authentication Required (the client needs to authenticate itself to gain network access)

 How Google Manages 5xx